 Get outside: Spend time in nature and fresh air to help reduce PTSD symptoms.

-If you or a loved one is struggling with PTSD after a car accident, contact The Law Offices of George P. Escobedo & Associates, PLLC today at [[INVALID_TOKEN]] to schedule a free case consultation.
+If you or a loved one is struggling with PTSD after a car accident, contact The Law Office of George P. Escobedo & Associates, PLLC today at [[INVALID_TOKEN]] to schedule a free case consultation.